 - Conduct research to participate in academic inquiry; and

-- Reflect formally on engagements with critical reading, writing, and research to acquire, examine, and present self-awareness.
+- Reflect formally on engagements with critical reading, writing and research to acquire, examine and present self-awareness about those engagements.

 Performance Based Learning in Critical Writing, Reading, and Research Courses